hobarthackerspace/hobarthackerspace.github.io/README.md

 To keep things maintainable with a number of us maintaining the site, keep the "_pages" directory and filenames structured to mirror the site structure.
 (So, if the URL your page is `/example/content/`, call the page file `content.md` and place it in the directory `_page/example/`, creating that directory if necessary.)

+## Domain Name
+### Domain name registration and DNS record hosting.

+Our `hobarthackerspace.org.au` domain is registered through Shane Dalgleish's NISS company.
+There are two aspects - registration and domain record hosting.

+- Registration is done via `https://niss.partnerconsole.net` under the name of "The Committee" and with emails sent to the [committee address](mailto:committee@hobarthackerspace.org.au).
+Login details are in the Bitwarden account under "Hackerspace Domain Name Registration NISS"

+- Domain records hosting is accessed via `https://hosting.niss.net.au:8443`.
+Once again the login details are held in the Bitwarden account under "Hackerspace Hosting & DNS".

+*Note re Bitwarden*: Our shared Bitwarden password store is at `vault.bitwarden.com` under the account "bitwarden@hobarthackerspace.org.au".

+### DNS records for the website

+There are three specific record types relating to our website.
+These are constructed according to [the quite specific rules from Github Docs](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site) about domain name redirection.

+In particular, that means:

+- We have a `CNAME` record for 'www.hobarthackerspace.org.au' which points to `hobarthackerspace.github.io`;
+- We have four `A` records which point to IPv4 addresses of Github Pages (185.199.108.153, 185.199.109.153, 185.199.110.153 & 185.199.111.153); and
+- We have four `AAAA` records which point to IPv6 addresses of Github Pages (2606:50c0:8000::153, 2606:50c0:8001::153, 2606:50c0:8002::153 & 2606:50c0:8003::153).

 ## Add-on tools